microsoft/api-guidelines/azure/Guidelines.md

 > * Service teams __SHOULD__ release and evaluate a minimum of 2 preview versions prior to the first GA release.
 > * Service teams __SHOULD__ create feedback loops that actively solicit feedback from preview customers.

-<span style="color:red">TODO: Provide references on how to run an effective preview </span>
+<span style="color:red; font-size:large">TODO: Provide references on how to run an effective preview </span>

 ### Avoid surprises
 A major inhibitor to adoption and usage is when an API behaves in an unexpected way.
 Often, these are subtle design decisions that seem benign at the time, but end up introducing significant downstream friction for developers.